Budget 2025 Highlight

-With the theme “Ekonomi MADANI Negara Makmur, Rakyat Sejahtera,” the Budget 2025 Malaysia presented by Prime Minister Datuk Seri Anwar Ibrahim on October 18th, 2024 at 4pm, has elicited a diverse range of reactions from the Malaysian public.
+With the theme “Ekonomi MADANI Negara Makmur, Rakyat Sejahtera,” Budget 2025 Malaysia presented by Prime Minister Datuk Seri Anwar Ibrahim on October 18th, 2024, has drawn wide attention from Malaysians—especially on affordability, wages, and cost-of-living priorities.

 Real Estate Focuses